-- a.
-Provides individuals the ability to have access to their PII maintained in its system(s) of records; - b.
-Publishes policies and/or regulations governing how individuals may request access to records maintained in the system of records; - c.
-Publishes access procedures; and - d.
-Adheres to Privacy Act requirements and OMB policies and guidance for the proper processing of Privacy Act requests.
+- 1. Organization has processes and procedures enabling individuals' access to their PII that is maintained in its system(s) of records; - The organization publishes rules and regulations governing how individuals may request access to records maintained in a Privacy Act system of records; - 3.
+The organization publishes access procedures; and - The organization adheres to Privacy Act requirements and OMB policies and guidance for the proper processing of Privacy Act requests.
+Assessment Methods and Objects Examine: